nulldriver/maven-resource/README.md

 * `password`: *Optional.* Password for accessing an authenticated repository.

+* `disable_redeploy`: *Optional.* If set to `true`, will not re-deploy a release if the artifact version has been previously deployed.
+NOTE: has no effect for -SNAPSHOT versions or `snapshot_url`.

 * `skip_cert_check`: *Optional.* If set to `true`, will ignore all certificate errors when accessing an SSL repository.
 NOTE: this will supersede the `repository_cert` configuration if also specified.

 * `repository_cert`: *Optional.* CA/server certificate to use when accessing an SSL repository.